TomKelly-uk/TomKelly.Blog/_posts/2025-08-13-API Made Simple - Accessing Entra in Power Automate.md

 * For example, our Weather apps don't store the actual weather informaton, it uses an API to request the weather information from a centralised weather provider.*

-In our walkthrough, Graph API is Microsofts API that lets us access data across  their apps, such as Entra, Teams, Sharepoint etc. We will be using this API to get user data from Entra, such as account information. file:///C:/Users/thoma/OneDrive/Personal Development/Blog/TomKelly.Blog/_posts/Microsoft Graph API Made Simple - Accessing Entra in Power Automate.md
+In our walkthrough, Graph API is Microsofts API that lets us access data across  their apps, such as Entra, Teams, Sharepoint etc. We will be using this API to get user data from Entra, such as account information.

 APIs are used by sending HTTP requests to a specific endpoint, which we will run through below.